Fire Museum Presents the Audrey Chen, Flandrew Fleisenberg and Margaret Rorison trio.

 Two thirds of the band:Jeremy Young(field recordings, tapes, amplified surfaces) and Ian Temple(electronic piano) collaborated with Cellist Aaron Martin for their show at Pageant : Soloveev Gallery in Philadelphia, PA.

 This performance was part of the series called: Fire Museum Presents.

-Began his musical life at age 11, switching between guitar and drums.
+Aaron Martin began his musical life at age 11, switching between guitar and drums.
 At the age of 17, he decided to change paths and learn how to play the cello, which he went on to study in college.
 While earning his music degree, he began to experiment with recording.

 After creating several self-released collections of music, and graduating college, he recorded Almond, which caught the attention of the Australian label Preservation, and became his debut release.

 He has gone on to record two more albums for Preservation, River Water and Chautauqua as well as one album for Experimedia called Worried about the Fire.